Bennett Memorial Diocesan School

 In placing a trainee in a school we consider the individual strengths of each trainee and how they can best match the profiles of the schools, mentor and subject heads of department we work with.
 We also consider the distance a trainee would have to travel and any preference they express at interview about where they would like to train to teach.

-- A level Computer Science (or equivalent): normally grade C or above.
+- A level Latin and/or Classical Civilisation (or equivalent): normally grade C or above.

-- At least a 2.2 degree or above in Computer Science or a related subject.
+- At least a 2.2 degree or above in Latin or Classics related subject.

 We are looking for candidates who are willing to work hard to help ensure that children get the best possible education.
 Candidates need to believe that they can, as teachers, make a difference and help children flourish.
 They will need to be ambitious for the children they teach and be able to show tenacity at times of challenge.
 They should be able to demonstrate a strong subject knowledge and be open to learning and reflecting upon how they can develop as a teacher.